foca/integrity-website/src/integrity.markdown

 [#integrity]: irc://irc.freenode.net:6667/integrity
 You can get in touch via IRC at [#integrity][] on freenode.
-If no one happens to be around the IRC channel, you can ask in our [Google Group][ml].
+If no one happens to be around the IRC channel, you can ask in our [mailing list][ml].

 If you find a bug, or want to give us a feature request, drop by our [Lighthouse][] tracker.